 However, if the media buttons such as Play, Stop, FF/REW are not provided by the Remote Control, the playback control must be controlled by the on-screen menu.

 Does the Play button on the playback control have the pause feature as well as the play feature?
-Also, does the Pause button on the playback control have the play feature as well as the pause feature?
+Also, does the Pause button on the playback control has the play feature as well as the pause feature?

 Yes, the Play button has both play and pause features.
 The Pause button has both pause and play features.
 However, if two buttons respectively exist on the playback control, we recommend each button to have one feature.